 In the case of the formatters, the layout algorithm is applied to an intermediate representation produced by the underlying left-to-right formatter after all line-breaking decisions have been made.
 The intermediate representation thus shows exactly what text is on what line based on a standard left-to-right formatting of text in time order.
-It is required that the intermediate representation show where the line boundaries are.
+It is as though all languages were written from left to right.
+It is also required that the intermediate representation show where the line boundaries are.